Updated January 4, 2022 . AmFam Team

 Your teen calls and says they’ve been in a car accident.
-Now is your time to take a deep breath, calm them down and, together, follow these steps to get through the next few minutes.
+Now is your time to take a deep breath, calm them down and follow these steps to get through the next few minutes.

 Call 911.
 Ask them first if there’s an injury.
 If there is, call 911.
 Even if no one is hurt, it’s still a smart idea to call as many areas legally require you to report accidents.

 Get them to a safe place.
 Ask them if they’re able to drive the vehicle.
 If they are, have them slowly move out of any traffic.
 If they can’t move it, tell them not to try.
-If they’re hurt and/or can't get out of their car have them keep their seatbelt fastened and turn on the flashers to stay as safe as possible.
+If they’re hurt or can't get out of their car have them keep their seatbelt fastened.
+Make sure they turn on their hazard lights to stay as safe as possible.

 Don't accept or place blame.
 Remind them not to admit fault or blame the other driver.
 However, do encourage them to ask the other driver and passengers if they’re injured.

-Exchange information: If police aren’t being called, have them share their name and insurance company, and collect the other driver’s name from a driver’s license, and insurance company from their insurance card.
+Exchange information.
+If police aren’t being called, have them share their name, contact information and insurance company.
+Then ask them to get the same information.
+A great idea is to collect the other driver’s name from a driver’s license, and insurance company from their insurance card just to make sure they’re accurate.
 If they can, they should take a photo of these ID cards for their records.
 Remind them to never give out their social security number.